ch-stark/blogvmdeleteprotection/index.md

 Once the delete protection is universally applied by the ACM policy, we must ensure that only **authorized** personnel can disable it.
 This step uses Gatekeeper to create an admission controller policy that blocks updates attempting to remove the protection label, unless the user belongs to a specific administrative group.

-This policy demonstrates a **powerful** principle: Separation of Duties.
+This policy demonstrates a **powerful** principle: *Separation of Duties*.
 An automatic operator may apply the protection, but only a human administrator with special privileges can override it.

 ### 2.1 The Gatekeeper Constraint Template